 The granddaughter’s name is Toni.
 Her grandmother is a sweet friend of mine and asked if I would paint these pieces.
-I never say no when I get a chance to paint something bright and colorful and girly.
+I never say no when I get a chance to paint something bright and colorful, and girly.

-I vacuumed the pieces then cleaned them with Simple Green.
+Both pieces had been sitting on the front porch of a house for a while.
+There were dust bunnies, and dirt dauber nests, and a few dead bugs, and other things I couldn’t identify.
+I vacuumed both pieces then cleaned them with Simple Green.
 You guys have heard me talk about furniture prep.
 It’s the hardest part of a furniture makeover.
 The actual painting is easy and takes no time at all.
 If you prep properly the final product will show it.

-As I mentioned there’s not much real wood here.
-But it doesn’t have to be the best made furniture in the world to look nice!
+As I mentioned, there’s not much real wood here.
+But it doesn’t have to be the best-made furniture in the world to look nice!
 See what a little paint can do?
 What do you think?